Biethe/IntegerBitCompressor/README.md

 ## Running the Programs

 ### Compression Demo (`Main`)
-Allows you to supply an integer array either from standard input or a file, compress it with the auto-selected strategy, and print the decompressed output with timing information.
+Allows you to supply an integer array either from standard input or a file (or generate sample inputs), compress it with the auto-selected strategy, and print the decompressed output with timing information plus an automatic integrity check between original and reconstructed arrays.

 ```bash
 # From stdin (terminate input with Ctrl+D on Unix/macOS or Ctrl+Z then Enter on Windows)